farcasterxyz/docs/docs/reference/contracts/reference/bundler.md

 **SignerParams struct**

 The `SignerParams` struct includes signer key parameters and a KeyGateway [`Add`](/reference/contracts/reference/key-gateway#add-signature) signature from the fid recipient.
-Callers may provide multiple `SignerParams` structs to add multiple signers at registration time.
+Callers may provide multiple `SignerParams` structs to add multiple keys at registration time.

 | Parameter    | type      | Description                                                                                                                       |
 | ------------ | --------- | --------------------------------------------------------------------------------------------------------------------------------- |